WGS-94/ArcGISMapSDKforJavaScript/README.md

 - [Learn the T3 Stack](https://create.t3.gg/en/faq#what-learning-resources-are-currently-available) — Check out these awesome tutorials

 You can check out the [create-t3-app GitHub repository](https://github.com/t3-oss/create-t3-app) — your feedback and contributions are welcome!

+If you are not familiar with the different technologies used in this project, please refer to the respective docs.
+If you still are in the wind, please join their [Discord](https://t3.gg/discord) and ask for help.

 Done with ♥ by WGS-94